afif103/AI-ML-Portfolio/README.md

 - Details:

-1) Working with the OpenAI API: API authentication, basic completions
+1) Working with the OpenAI API

-2) Prompt Engineering with the OpenAI API: Chain-of-thought, few-shot prompting
+2) Prompt Engineering with the OpenAI API

-3) Working with Hugging Face: Transformers, pre-trained models (BERT, GPT), pipelines
+3) Working with Hugging Face

-4) LLMOps Concepts: LLM lifecycle, versioning, monitoring, deployment
+4) LLMOps Concepts

-5) Developing AI Systems with the OpenAI API: Function calling, assistants API
+5) Developing AI Systems with the OpenAI API

-6) Introduction to Embeddings with OpenAI API: Semantic text representations
+6) Introduction to Embeddings with the OpenAI API

-7) Vector Databases for Embeddings with Pinecone: Vector storage, similarity search
+7) Vector Database for Embeddings with Pinecone

-8) Software Engineering Principles in Python: Modular code, testing, best practices
+8) Software Engineering Principles in Python

-9) Developing LLM Applications with LangChain: Dynamic LLM app development
+9) Developing LLM Applications with LangChain

 🛠️ Skills Summary